Postgraduate Course: Sustainability of Food Production (PGGE11165)

 |Additional Information (Assessment)

-A 10 minute group broadcast will be submitted on 11th Feb 2021 .
-It will focus on resource use in a specified continent.
+A 10-minute group presentation will be given.
+This will include a question-and-answer session.
+A copy of the slides will be submitted by one member of the team through Turnitin.
+The presentation will focus on resource use in a specified continent.
 This is worth 15% of the marks.

-A 750 word reflective log on the topic you personally covered in the broadcast will be submitted.
-This is due 15th Feb 2021.
+A 750-word report on the specialist knowledge you personally covered in the broadcast will be submitted through Turnitin.
 This is worth 25% of the marks.

-Two blogs will be submitted which focus on key topics covered in the lectures.
-There are worth 50% of the mark
+Two 1000-word blogs will be submitted which focus on key topics covered in the lectures.
+They are worth 50% of the mark.
+Wordpress is used for the blogs, and a pdf version is submitted through Turnitin.

-A 5 minute presentation will be given to the class on one of the topics of your blogs.
+A 5-minute presentation will be given to the class on one of the topics of your blogs.
+This will include a question-and-answer session.
+A copy of the slides will be submitted through Turnitin.
 This is worth 10% of the marks.

 |No Exam Information